-Students must meet one of the following three options to meet admissions criteria:
+Students must meet one of the following three options to meet program admissions criteria:

 Option 1: Course work completion.
-Complete the following courses with a grade of "C" or higher: RDG 100, ENG 100, MAT 031/012, or exemption by college placement test.
-Higher level English and Math course work would be acceptable.
+Complete the following courses with a grade of "C" or higher: ENG 101, MAT152.
+Higher level Math course work would be acceptable.